3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Experience Swedish Culture at Skansen

 Skansen is the world’s oldest open-air museum.
-And on a sunny morning, there’s no better place to learn about Swedish history, culture, and food, indigenous Sami culture, and Swedish wildlife.
+On a sunny morning, there’s no better place to learn about Swedish history, culture, and food, indigenous Sami culture, and Swedish wildlife.
 Especially with kids!

-The Skansen Museum features houses and farmsteads from every part of Sweden – most of which are original and were transported there whole, or piece-by-piece.
+It features houses and farmsteads from every part of Sweden – most of which are original and were transported there whole, or piece by piece.
+Plus, Scandinavian wildlife – including reindeer and bears, wolverines and lynx, and owls and rabbits – lives here!

-After visiting a museum or two, stroll along Djurgรฅrdenโs leafy walking trails until you reach Rosendals Trรคdgรฅrdskafรฉ (A.K.A. the most sublime foodie oasis) inside Rosendals Garden.
+After visiting a museum or two, stroll along Djurgรฅrdenโs leafy walking trails until you reach Rosendals Trรคdgรฅrdskafรฉ (my all-time favorite cafรฉ in Stockholm!) inside Rosendals Garden.

-Surrounded by biodynamic grapevines, flower beds, orchards, vegetable gardens, and glasshouses, youโll enjoy a fabulous farm-to-fork lunch in the most soul-nourishing natural atmosphere!
+Surrounded by biodynamic grapevines, flower beds, orchards, vegetable gardens, and glasshouses, enjoy a fabulous farm-to-fork lunch in the most soul-nourishing natural atmosphere.

-The menu changes seasonally, but you can count on the most delicious sandwiches, soups, sweet and savory pastries, woodfired sourdough goods, craft beer, biodynamic wine, homemade ciders, and more.
+The menu changes seasonally, but you can count on delicious sandwiches, soups, sweet and savory pastries, woodfired sourdough goods, craft beer, biodynamic wine, homemade ciders, and more.
 Everything is certified organic.

 Explore Norrmalm & รstermalm on Foot

-After lunch, itโs time to stroll around Stockholmโs bustling hubs of modern culture and city life – Norrmalm and รstermalm – without an agenda.
+After lunch, stroll around Stockholmโs bustling hubs of modern culture and city life: Norrmalm and รstermalm.

 From the restaurants, bars, and Swedish design and fashion shops that line bustling streets like Kungsgatan, Nybrogatan, Birger Jarlsgatan, and Drottninggatan to the Royal Swedish Opera, the Medelhavsmuseet (Museum of Mediterranean and Near-Eastern Antiquities), and the cherry blossom trees of Kungstrรคdgรฅrden Park – you can’t miss these neighborhoods!